jdonnerstag/pyfwf_db/README.rst

 First thing you need to know is the width of each column in your file.
 There's no magic here.
 You need to find out.

 Lets take `this file`_ as an example.
-Its first line looks like:
+The first line looks like:

 .. _this file: https://raw.githubusercontent.com/nano-labs/pyfwf3/master/examples/humans.txt